holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 For setting/changing specific ``HTTP header`` fields like the referer URL use the ``headers`` text field in the request options.

+You can use attribute placeholders (e.g. "{title}") to inject results of item attributes scraped from the main page (no escaping of curly brackets inside JSON value strings).

+You can also use the ``{page}`` placeholder.
+This placeholder is replaced for consecutive pages according to your pagination parameters (see: :ref:`pagination`).

 HTTP Body
 ---------
 .. image:: images/screenshot_django-admin_scraper_request_body.png

 Setting/changing the ``HTTP body``.
 This can be useful for some special-case scenarios, for example if you want to send a  ``POST`` request with content type for the request altered and sending ``POST`` parameters as a ``JSON`` dict.

+You can use attribute placeholders (e.g. "{title}") to inject results of item attributes scraped from the main page.

+You can also use the ``{page}`` placeholder.
+This placeholder is replaced for consecutive pages according to your pagination parameters (see: :ref:`pagination`).

 .. note::
    Don't be fooled, especially by the example provided: data for the body attribute is NOT provided as ``JSON`` but